nathan-russell/hashmap/README.md

 #[1] "A" "B"
 ```

-In many situations, this is a fine solution - lookups are reasonably fast, and `environment`s are highly flexible, allowing on to store virtually any type of R object (functions, lists, other environments, etc.).
+In many situations, this is a fine solution - lookups are reasonably fast, and `environment`s are highly flexible, allowing one to store virtually any type of R object (functions, lists, other environments, etc.).
 However, one of the major downsides to using `envinronment`s as hash tables is the inability to work with vector arguments:

 ``` r
 EE[[c("A", "B")]]